binspector/binspector.github.io/source/_posts/2014-10-13-binspector-a-binary-format-analysis-tool.markdown

 {% img left /images/binfile_s.png %}

 As we navigate, we can get specific information about otherwise raw data.
 This includes the location in the file where the information was found, the raw bits used for interpretation, and its value.
+Over a dozen analytic operations are available to users from the command-line interface.

 (It is important to note here that the Binspector CLI is in no way POSIX compliant.
 It just borrows a handful of terms from that interface to make navigating with a command line more approachable.)